 Location: Underway to Fernando de Noronha

 At lunch, Argo’s crew mustered in the cockpit to meet and brief.
 We consumed a delicious meal of pasta salad before the students headed below for class.
-Today was a respite from the usual four classes and instead the students began a two day Emergency First Response CPR and First Aid Course.
-The music piping out of the class did not sound very conducive to learning until I recognized the song, Staying Alive, which is used to learn the appropriate rate to for delivering chest compressions, 100 beats per minute.
-After everyone had a chance to practice their skills, Claire delivered an awesome how to presentation on juggling, and the open water diver course continued with discussions of dive planning and how to effectively handle underwater emergencies.
+Today was a respite from the usual four classes, and instead, the students began a two-day Emergency First Response CPR and First Aid Course.
+The music piping out of the class did not sound very conducive to learning until I recognized the song, Staying Alive, which is used to learn the appropriate rate for delivering chest compressions, 100 beats per minute.
+After everyone had a chance to practice their skills, Claire delivered an awesome how-to presentation on juggling.
+The open water diver course continued with discussions of dive planning and how to effectively handle underwater emergencies.

 Back on deck, all was quiet until I heard a sharp cry from Rob at bow watch, Man-of-War!!!
-At such a cry I looked up half expecting to glimpse an aged warship canons blazing, rather than the small, but no less potent organism bearing the name.
-Commonly, confused with jellyfish, due to their anatomical similarities and equally painful sting, the Portuguese man-of-war is actually a Hydrozoa, a community of specialized organisms.
-The visible portion of the Man-of-War, an air filled sack about the size of a football, floats at the surface and is driven by wind.
+At such a cry, I looked up, half expecting to glimpse aged warship cannons blazing rather than the small but no less potent organism bearing the name.
+Commonly confused with jellyfish, due to their anatomical similarities and equally painful sting, the Portuguese man-of-war is actually a Hydrozoa, a community of specialized organisms.
+The visible portion of the Man-of-War, an air-filled sack about the size of a football, floats at the surface and is driven by wind.
 Trailing below the surface for tens and even hundreds of feet are tentacles equipped with stinging cells for immobilizing prey.
 Fortunately, this man-of-war drifted harmlessly past Argo’s hull.

 The whole crew gathered again at dinner for a meal and to enjoy being together as a whole.
-During squeeze we each came up our own rap names yielding some creative results.
-Afterwards, we ate delicious chilli, which, chef’s Sam, Emma, and Smudge spiced up to a nearly eye watering level!
+During the squeeze, we each came up with our own rap names yielding some creative results.
+Afterward, we ate delicious chili, which chef Sam, Emma, and Smudge spiced up to a nearly eye-watering level!
 We’re now awaiting a beautiful sunset and settling in for another night of sailing under the stars.